-Currently there is a clear and obvious route to enable the Home Country Scheme to obtain an exemption certificate (the "no more than 10 percent or 50 members being Hong Kong permanent identity cardholders" route).
-The proposed changes will result in this clear and obvious route being removed in its entirety.
-This will mean that exemption certificate is by applying under the (very rarely used) section 7(4)(a) ORSO.
+Looking Forward the ONLY way in which the Home Country Scheme can obtain an exemption certificate is by applying under the (very rarely used) section 7(4)(a) ORSO.
 This section enables the MPFA to grant an exemption certificate where the applicant scheme is "registered or approved by a regulatory authority outside Hong Kong performing functions which are generally analogous to those of the [MPFA]" (the "analogous authority exemption").